 Vendor: News Corp [Open Source]

-Simple but effective – Consigliere is Open Source Code from News Corp that allows you to aggregate your Trusted Advisor data into one account.
+Consigliere is a simple and effective Open Source Code from News Corp.
+It allows you to aggregate your Trusted Advisor data into one account.

 Vendor: Teevity [Open Source]